 At a retrospective screening of Memories of Murder in New York last month, Bong acknowledged that there were spiritual similarities between his crime drama and the 2007 movie Zodiac — but, he pointed out, as much as he’s a fan of David Fincher, his film came first.
 Memories of Murder is, like Zodiac, about a search for a serial killer that becomes more about the mental states of the men in charge of the investigation as it stretches on and resources are taxed.
 They’re a pair of detectives — one a blustery local played by Bong’s muse Song Kang-ho, the other an aloof but more experienced investigator from Seoul — who clash at first, then become close.
 But their odd-couple partnership doesn’t make them any better equipped to proceed or the answers more forthcoming.
 Memories of Murder plays, in some ways, like an anti-procedural, as much about fumbled information and lost opportunities as about who may be responsible for the gruesome happenings.
 It begins as a story of a crime and becomes, imperceptibly, one about a tragedy enveloping not just the murderer’s victims but the men who find themselves splintering under the pressure to catch him.

-Memories of Murder is streaming for free on Popcornflix right now, and Neon, the company that released Parasite, recently picked up the film for a Blu-ray and theatrical release.
+Memories of Murder is streaming on Popcornflix right now, and Neon, the company that released Parasite, recently picked up the film for a Blu-ray and theatrical release.

 This short film from 2004 is both a fascinating technical exercise as well as the bleakest distillation of Bong Joon Ho’s worldview of the unrelenting brutality of life under capitalism.
 He shot the film as part of a digital-shorts grant through the Jeonju International Film Festival, and made it to look as though it were cobbled together from found footage taken from CCTV cameras rigged around Seoul.
 It’s through this surveillance footage that he begins to tell a narrative of a businessman who loses his job and gradually turns to violent crime over the years.
 There’s no dialogue, and the shots are often fixed at odd angles (except for one scene that rather horrifyingly uses an oscillating security camera in a parking lot) — all of which only manages to heighten the darkness of the physical comedy.
 Influenza is probably Bong’s work that most directly speaks to the absolute devastation wrought by the IMF crisis of 1997 on modern Korean society.